PTSD: National Center for PTSD

 Because the handler depends on the service dog's help, service dogs are allowed to go to most public places the handler goes.
 This is the case even if it is somewhere pet dogs usually cannot go, like restaurants or on airplanes.
 But there are a few exceptions.
 For example, service dogs can be asked to leave if they are not behaving well.

-An emotional support animal is a pet that helps an owner with a mental disability.
-Emotional support dogs help owners feel better by giving friendship and love.
+An emotional support animal is a pet that helps an owner with a mental health condition.
+Emotional support dogs help owners feel better by giving friendship and companionship.
 These dogs are also called comfort dogs or support dogs.

 An emotional support dog does not need special training.
-Generally, a regular pet can be an emotional support dog if a mental health provider writes a letter saying that the owner has a mental health condition or disability and needs the dog's help for his or her health or treatment.
+Generally, a regular pet can be an emotional support dog if a mental health provider writes a letter saying that the owner has a mental health condition or disability and needs the dog's help for his or her emotional support.

 In most states, emotional support dogs do not have special permission to go to all public places like service dogs do.
 But, emotional support dogs are sometimes allowed special consideration.
 For example, the owner may be able to get permission to have an emotional support pet in a house or apartment that does not normally allow dogs.
 Or, the owner may be able to get permission to fly on a plane together with the dog.

-To get special permissions, the dog owner needs to show the mental health provider's letter to the landlord or airline.
-Sometimes, the landlord or airline will also want to see information about the mental health provider, such as a copy of their professional license.
+To get special permissions, the dog owner needs to show a provider's letter to the landlord or airline.
+Sometimes, the landlord or airline will also want to see information about the provider, such as a copy of their professional license.

-Pets, service animals, and emotional support dogs need responsible owners.
+Pets, service animals, and emotional support dogs need owners who can provide for them.
 Dogs require constant attention and care.
 It is a good idea to discuss getting a dog with your doctor or family before making the decision.
 If you have PTSD and are worried that it may be hard for you to provide a safe, caring home for a dog, it may be good to wait until after you get treatment for your PTSD and feel better.

 You may already have a dog that helps you feel better or do things you would not otherwise do.
 But learning more about evidence-based PTSD treatments is important.
 Unlike people who work with service dogs because they have permanent disabilities (like blindness or seizure disorders), people with PTSD can get better with treatment.